cogdog/truwriter/README.md

 * **Get Edit Link** -- No one ever sees this page, but it's important! - it is used to generate an email to send an editing link to an author.
 The the slug (url name) must be `get-edit-link` .e.g. for a site at `http://coolest.site.org/` the page must be published at `http://coolest.site.org/get-edit-link`

 ## Customize Your Menus
-The default menus are not what you want!
+The default menus are not what you want (it will add menu items for some pages that users should not see!
 Wordpress will generate one based on all Pages set up.

 ![](images/default-menus.jpg)